 1. Small Particles Can Escape

 Despite their high efficiency, HEPA filters won’t capture every particle.
-Harmful pollutants such as bacteria, allergens and viruses range in sizes, and many are smaller than 0.3 microns.
+Harmful pollutants such as bacteria, allergens, and viruses range in size; many are smaller than 0.3 microns.
 This means the HEPA filter won’t trap them.

 You might feel an improvement in air quality, but sensitive individuals with allergies or asthma might still be affected.